ryanallen/words-of-my-perfect-teacher/README.md

 So also, friendship and enmity, fortune and sorrow, good and evil,
 all the [thought](#thought)s that run through your mind&mdash;everything is always changing.

 You might be as exalted as the heavens, as mighty as a thunderbolt, as rich as a [nāga](#nāga), as good-looking as a [god](#gods) or as pretty as a rainbow&mdash;but no matter who or what you are, when death suddenly comes there is nothing you can do about it for even a moment.
 You have no choice but to go, naked and cold, your empty hands clenched stiffly under your armpits.
-Unbearable though it might be to part with your money, your cherished possessions, your friends, loved ones, attendants, disciples, country, lands, subjects, property, food, drink and wealth, you just have to leave everything behind, like a hair being pulled out of a slab of butter.<sup>*</sup> You might be the head [lama](#lama) over thousands of monks, but you cannot take even one of them with you.
+Unbearable though it might be to part with your money, your cherished possessions, your friends, loved ones, attendants, disciples, country, lands, subjects, property, food, drink and wealth, you just have to leave everything behind, like a hair being pulled out of a slab of butter.[^a12] You might be the head [lama](#lama) over thousands of monks, but you cannot take even one of them with you.
 You might be governor over tens of thousands of people, but you cannot take a single one as your servant.
 All the wealth in the world would still not give you the power to take as much as a needle and thread.

-<sup>* The butter does not stick to the hair.
-Only the empty impression of the hair remains.</sup><br>

 Your dearly beloved body, too, is going to be left behind.
 This same body that was wrapped up during life in silk and brocades, that was kept well filled up with tea and beer, and that once looked as handsome and distinguished as a [god](#gods), is now called a corpse, and is left lying there horribly livid, heavy and distorted.
 Says [Jetsun Mila](#jetsun-mila):